adtrace/adtrace_sdk_flutter/README.md

 It should be mentioned that we support a variety of placeholders like `{gps_adid}` that can be used as parameter values.
 In the resulting callback this placeholder would be replaced with the Google Play Services ID of the current device.
 Also note that we don't store any of your custom parameters, but only append them to your callbacks.
 If you haven't registered a callback for an event, these parameters won't even be read.

-You can read more about using URL callbacks, including a full list of available values, in our [callbacks guide][callbacks-guide].

 ### <a id="cp-event-partner-parameters"></a>Event partner parameters

-You can also add parameters to be transmitted to network partners, which have been activated in your AdTrace dashboard.
+You can also add parameters to be transmitted to network partners, which have been activated in your AdTrace panel.

 This works similarly to the callback parameters mentioned above, but can be added by calling the `addPartnerParameter` method on your event instance.